shivam33589/Alertness-Detection-System/README.md

 ## Project Overview

-Drowsiness detection is crucial in scenarios like driving, where a lack of alertness can lead to serious accidents.
+Alertness-Detection is crucial in scenarios like driving, where a lack of alertness can lead to serious accidents.
 This project leverages deep learning and computer vision techniques to determine whether a person’s eyes are open or closed.
 By continuously monitoring the state of the eyes, the system calculates a score to indicate the person’s drowsiness level.
 This project can be integrated into safety applications to reduce incidents caused by fatigue.
 ![2024-10-21 (9)](https://github.com/user-attachments/assets/36d2f708-1612-457b-9c3c-ac3c343ae131)
 ![Screenshot 2024-10-21 210852](https://github.com/user-attachments/assets/96f6ddef-8c81-4728-8eed-941486b306f8)
 ![2024-10-21 (10)](https://github.com/user-attachments/assets/9db796ca-d02a-426a-bc83-8925e407a7ae)